Justin Trudeau turns down White House invitation

 Nelson Wiseman, a political science professor at the University of Toronto, said Trudeau has less to lose by shunning Trump now that the new treaty is in effect.

-“Trudeau losses in Canadian public opinion to be seen chumming with the very unpopular Trump,” Wiseman said.
+“Trudeau loses in Canadian public opinion to be seen chumming with the very unpopular Trump,” Wiseman said.
 “Trudeau can afford to wait out Trump’s presidency now with less than four months to the U.S. election.
 Trudeau will still be power after the election, Trump much less likely so.”

 Sign up for Daily Newsletters